SimonCropp/GraphQL.EntityFramework/doco/mdsource/configuration.source.md

 snippet: Entity1Graph.cs

+### InterfaceGraphType

+Map a [table-per-hierarchy (TPH) EF Core pattern](https://docs.microsoft.com/en-us/ef/core/modeling/inheritance) to a [GraphQL interface](https://graphql-dotnet.github.io/docs/getting-started/interfaces) to describe the shared properties in the base type, and then each type in the hierarchy to its own GraphQL type.

+Given the following entities:

+snippet: InheritedEntity.cs

+snippet: DerivedEntity.cs

+Create the following GraphQL types:

+snippet: InterfaceGraph.cs

+snippet: DerivedGraph.cs

 ## Testing the GraphQlController

 The `GraphQlController` can be tested using the [ASP.NET Integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) via the [Microsoft.AspNetCore.Mvc.Testing NuGet package](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Testing).